shusianlyu/MyRecipes/README.md

 This project run on tomcat server and use MySQL database, so to run the project need to
 + dowload apache tomcat v9
 + download mysql connector jar 8.0.11
-+ run the createdb file for creating needed tables
++ run the createdb.sql file for creating needed tables